Video Projectors and LCD Overhead Panels

 Despite their costs, electronic projectors are popular choices for many churches and schools needing a larger image.
 Make sure that you do your homework before you spend your money.
 Find out what the return policy is before you buy.
 The best practice is to ask for a free trial at your facility before you obligate your money.

 Other types of systems include the PC to TV converters (sometimes called scan converters).
-Consumer grade units typically cost $100 and up and operate by converting the Color photo of pc/tv convertercomputer's VGA output into a video signal capable of being used by your TV or VCR.
+Consumer grade units typically cost $100 and up and operate by converting the computer's VGA output into a video signal capable of being used by your TV or VCR.
 Other systems include multimonitor displays and CRT projectors.
 Such systems are not reviewed in this article.
 Multimonitor display and CRT projector systems tend to be more expensive than the typical church can afford.

 For several years I wanted to get one of the electronic color overhead projection panels to display my computer's image on the big screen.
 The high price kept me using standard overhead transparencies.
 I had known of the PC to TV converters but had always heard that the screen image wasn't good.
 I was surprised to find that I could use them effectively in the small Bible class.
 The fact of the matter is that while you wouldn't want to use a PC to TV converter for